mario-a-welch/mario-a-welch/README.md

 ### Hi there, I'm Mario 👋

 Im a current student and future grad (April 1st!!!) from Codeup, a 22-week fully-immersive, project based, and intensive Full-Stack Java Career Accelerator.
-This program haas helped me increase my problem-solving skills while developing new ones (HTML, CSS, JavaScript, and Java to name a few!).
+This program has helped me increase my problem-solving skills while developing new ones (HTML, CSS, JavaScript, and Java to name a few!).

 I'm currently:

 -🔭 working on my capstone project!!!

--🌱 I’m currently learning Swift and expanding my knowledge in iOS Development!
+-🌱 learning Swift and expanding my knowledge in iOS Development!

 -📫 How to reach me: